millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Lab 18: K-Means Clustering
 ==========================

+..
+This is the link to the old implementation with some bugs https://colab.research.google.com/drive/1GtrgUCOU4LdT-0arXn1S12uWeGMM2YVX?usp=sharing

 A current area of high interest is data science and machine learning.
 Machine learning can be roughly divided into three  categories, supervised learning, unsupervised learning, and reinforcement learning.

 * **Supervised learning**: Uses input data with the labels (ie, cat pictures).
 Learns how to map from the input data to the label.